-- a.
-Southern cancels all Tuesday classes due to icy conditions; if you are scheduled for clinic, you DO not attend. - b.
-Southern cancels evening classes (defined as 5-9 pm)- if scheduled for morning/afternoon clinic, you WOULD attend clinic; if scheduled on evenings, 3-11pm, you would attend 3-5 pm unless you choose to use SATO for the 2 hours.
-See weather policy for clinic.

-B. UNAVOIDABLE- Death in the immediate family, personal illness (with physician's excuse), illness of child (with physician's excuse), emergency, admitted to hospital.
+- Southern cancels all Tuesday classes due to icy conditions; if you are scheduled for clinic, you DO not attend. - Southern cancels evening classes (defined as 5-9 pm)- if scheduled for morning/afternoon clinic, you WOULD attend clinic; if scheduled on evenings, 3-11pm, you would attend 3-5 pm unless you choose to use SATO for the 2 hours.
+See weather policy for clinic. - If inclement weather occurs on a day that Southern does not have regularly scheduled classes (e.g. Fridays) then cancelation of clinic will be determined by the Clinical Coordinator. - UNAVOIDABLE Death in the immediate family, personal illness (with physician's excuse), illness of child (with physician's excuse), emergency, admitted to hospital.
 The student must communicate the situation to the CI and Clinical Coordinator or Program Coordinator.